 Protecting Your API Key

-Your Keen IO Master Key, along with your username and password, is the holy grail of Keen IO.
-If you have that, you have access to all Keen IO API features.
+Your Keen Master Key, along with your username and password, is the holy grail of Keen.
+If you have that, you have access to all Keen API features.
 This includes querying data, changing data, and even deleting data.

 Should you accidentally expose one of your keys, Keen gives you the ability to disable it immediately and generate a new key.

-Keen IO is used prominently in many clients (iOS, Android, Mobile Web, Desktop Web, etc.).
+Keen is used prominently in many clients (iOS, Android, Mobile Web, Desktop Web, etc.).
 Just like other analytics services, you embed a snippet of code into your application or site, and that snippet includes some identification about your account.
-At Keen IO, that’s your Project ID.
+At Keen, that’s your Project ID.